 The Downlands Project has been extremely successful in achieving a wide range of countryside improvements and generating support and involvement in practical action from local communities.

-The Project relies very heavily on its dedicated group of volunteers and is always happy to welcome along anyone new.
-Explore our pages here or contact us for a copy of the Downlander, our twice-yearly project magazine.
+The Project relies very heavily on its dedicated group of volunteers and is always happy to welcome along anyone new; why not check out the varied programme of volunteer tasks?

 The Project won a successful bid to the Heritage Lottery Fund six years ago to further conserve the valuable chalk downland found across Surrey and South London.
 This enabled the London and Surrey chalk grassland Habitat Action Plan targets to be met.
 Total value of the programme was just under £1 million over a six year period.
 This project was known as The Old Surrey Downs Project and was successfully completed in June 2012.
 Ongoing chalk grassland management, conversation grazing and community involvement continues as part of the Downlands Project remit.